arangodb/docs/3.11/arangosearch-views.md

     - `"tier"`: Consolidate based on segment byte size and live document count as dictated by the customization attributes.

     {% hint 'warning' %}
     The "bytes_accum" policy type is deprecated and remains in ArangoSearch for backwards compatibility with the older versions.
-Please make sure to always use the "tier" policy instead.
+Please make sure to always use the `tier` policy instead.
     {% endhint %}

   `consolidationPolicy` properties for `"bytes_accum"` type: